Regulators in the Arithmetic of Function Fields: Proof of the main theorems

 \subsection{Cohomological computations}

-In this subsection, we recall general facts on coherent cohomology of schemes.
-This will subsequently be applied to sthuka models in the next subsection to achieve the proof of Theorems \ref{thm:finiteness-motcoh} and \ref{thm:rank-dim}.
-We refer to \cite{weibel} for the definitions of homological algebra ({\it cones}, {\it distinguished triangles}, {\it derived categories}, etc.)
+In this subsection, we recall general facts on coherent cohomology of schemes and how to compute it on coverings that are not necessarily Zariski.
+This will subsequently be applied to shtuka models in the next subsection to achieve the proof of Theorems \ref{thm:finiteness-motcoh} and \ref{thm:rank-dim}.\\

-To fix the setting, we consider the following commutative square in the category of schemes over $C$:

-The next result is classical: \begin{Proposition} Let $\cF$ be a sheaf of $\cO_{C\times C}$-modules.
-In the derived category of $\KI$-modules, there is a quasi-isomorphism